applied-systems-biology/jipipe-website/content/tutorials/analysis.md

       <br/>After setting up the parameters, click <i class="fa fa-cog"></i> <strong>Run now</strong>.
       <div class="notices info">
         <p>
-          ACAQ5 attempts to prevent the most common errors (such as wrong parameters) and displays a message if something was found.
+          JIPipe attempts to prevent the most common errors (such as wrong parameters) and displays a message if something was found.
 Please follow the instructions of those messages.
           Depending on the data and algorithms, the behavior might not be forseeable and a crash occurs during the processing.
 A similar easy-to-understand message is shown on how to proceed or repair the issue.
         </p>